Independent Living vs. Assisted Living

 All About Adult Day Care: Community and Costs

 Adult day care is a fairly new concept for caregivers.
-The basic idea is to provide a secure place where seniors can enjoy social activities during the day and nursing care as needed.
+The basic idea is to provide a secure place where seniors can enjoy social activities during the day and be provided nursing care as needed.
 It’s a hybrid model of eldercare that prioritizes community.
-At the same time, seniors get help with common custodial tasks such as […]
+At the same time, seniors get help with common custodial tasks […]

 An Overview of Senior Rehabilitation Centers

 Recovering from injury or illness in your golden years may take time and support.
 That’s where senior rehabilitation centers become essential.
 If you need a temporary stay to recover from injury or illness, senior rehabilitation centers can be the solution to get expert care and daily support.
-Let’s give an overview of what senior rehab […]
+In this article, we’ll give you an overview […]

 A Caregiver’s Guide to ADLs and IADLs

-This article has been medically reviewed by Dr. Martin Duggan in 2021 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This article has been medically reviewed by Dr. Martin Duggan in 2021.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 As a family caregiver, your […]